All Episodes

 And whether or not your conclusions are correct, I don't know.

-And we don't know, and I think that's the major issue.
+And I think that's the major issue.

 We don't know, and we should know.

-I I you know, and and I tell you what, my suspicion is aroused in a couple of other reasons, Tara.
+And I tell you what, my suspicion is aroused in a couple of other reasons, Tara.

-One is the amount of money being used to lobby in favor of this with foreign governments who stand to benefit from looting the United States, basically, through these uh these agreements which allow them to export more stuff to the United States than they ever agree to import from the United States, so they get an advantage.
+One is the amount of money being used to lobby in favor of this with foreign governments who stand to benefit from looting the United States, basically, through these agreements which allow them to export more stuff to the United States than they ever agree to import from the United States, so they get an advantage.

-We're talking about uh the uh former Republican uh leader uh Oh gosh, what's his name?
+We're talking about the former Republican leader.

 I've completely forgotten.

-Uh well, I'll get it in a minute.
+Well, I'll get it in a minute.

-Uh and the these, in other words, former Congress leaders are getting paid by foreign governments to push this in our Congress.
+And these, in other words, former Congress leaders are getting paid by foreign governments to push this in our Congress.

 I'm sorry, I don't feel good about that.